Advising & Placement Testing

 The faculty adviser you meet with during summer orientation more than likely will not be your permanent academic adviser.
 Summer faculty advisers are trained specifically to deal with new-student scheduling.
 During Week of Welcome in the fall, you will have an opportunity to meet with your permanent academic adviser.

-The English Placement Essay
+The Writing Placement Essay

 In the essay, you should demonstrate your ability to express ideas clearly and concretely in an organized way.
 Essays are read by faculty and assessed according to specific criteria of general college writing skills – clear focus and thesis, depth of content, organization, paragraph development, word usage, grammar and mechanics.
 Do your best on this essay.
 It helps us place you appropriately within our curriculum.